sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 [^5]:[Best Practices for Using the DeepAR Algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html#deepar_best_practices)

 Based on the above requirements we can not use DeepAR.
-I then looked into the following Then I looked into the following models to see if we can use them:
+I then looked into the following `Time Series Forecasting Model(TSFMs)` If any of the other ones of the cla Then I looked into the following models to see if we can use them:

  ## Researching  `Time Series Forecasting Model(TSFMs)`